 - Pro models feature more RAM than standard iPhone 11

-This year, Apple has moved to the A13 Bionic, an upgrade from the iPhone XS Max A12 Bionic as it incrementally steps up the power.
+For the iPhone 11 series, Apple has moved to the A13 Bionic, an upgrade from the iPhone XS Max A12 Bionic as it incrementally steps up the power.
 The processor is faster, but in use doesn't feel like by a huge amount - Apple claims it is 20 per cent faster than the A12 Bionic.
 That's not to say it's slow, but game loading times for example against the iPhone XS don't feel like they've moved forward drastically.

 That's pretty much the trend across mobile devices at the moment - the reported gains don't always change the experience for day-to-day tasks, because everything is fast anyway.
 We suspect that the extra processing power is to cope with all the computational needs of the cameras and to future proof against apps yet to appear, like the AR revolution that may or may not happen.

 While the iPhone 11 Pro, Pro Max and iPhone 11 all feature the same processor the Pro models have more RAM (a number Apple hasn't shared) giving them a slight boost in performance over the 2019 standard iPhone 11 model - although there's a fairly big price difference too.
 Between the Pro and the Pro Max the specs are identical apart from the size of the battery and the size of the display.
 This bigger model is about that larger screen and a promise of a longer battery life rather than any other benefits.

 Beyond the "pro" power, there is also fast charging, as found in the iPhone XS, but this time Apple actually includes an 18W charger in the box.
 This is actually a big deal, because you previously had to buy this separately - and faster cabled charging really is superb.